EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/binarytrees.md

-tree is empty.
-If it is, then it creates a new node and sets it as the root of the tree.
+it as the root of the tree.
 Otherwise, it calls the findPlace() function.

 ```python